Ghanaian cedi: Third cedi (GHS), 2007–present

 Due to its negligible purchasing power, the one pesewa coin is rarely seen in circulation.
 In September 2021, the Bank of Ghana began the process of withdrawing GH₵1 and GH₵2 notes from circulation to encourage the use of coins of their corresponding face values.

 In August 2022, accelerating inflation and continued economic mismanagement has caused the cedi's value to drop to 10 U.S. cents (GH₵10 = US$1).
 As of September 2022, the annual inflation rate of 37.2% as reported by the Ghana Statistical Service was the highest since 2001.

 From the end of 2021 to 2024, the cedi was the world's worst-performing currency, depreciating to around GH₵15 per U.S. dollar in October 2022 before reaching its current all-time low of GH₵16.4 per U.S. dollar in November 2024.
 However, in 2025, the cedi made a remarkable turnaround, becoming the world's best-performing currency.
 As of 10 September 2025, the exchange rate is around GH₵12.25 per U.S. dollar.

+Ghana’s President John Dramani Mahama said his government is promoting fiscal discipline and economic stability as part of its "Resetting Ghana" agenda.
+Speaking to Zambia’s National Assembly, he highlighted steps taken since returning to office, including reducing the number of ministers and deputies to 58 to lower government costs and restructuring public debt with a focus on investing in human capital.
+Mahama stated these reforms have contributed to a sharp drop in inflation—from about 23.4 % in late 2024 to 3.8 % in January 2026—and noted the Ghanaian cedi appreciated by 32 % in 2025.
+He also pointed to efforts to increase value from natural resources, including boosting gold output under the "Gold Board" and moving toward local processing of manganese and bauxite.